Nina (2016 film): Reception

-On Rotten Tomatoes, the film has an approval rating of 2% based on 43 reviews, with an average rating of 3.40/10.
+On Rotten Tomatoes, the film has an approval rating of 2% based on 41 reviews, with an average rating of 3.40/10.
 The website's critics consensus reads, "A wholly misguided tribute to its subject's searing talent and enduring impact, Nina is the cinematic equivalent of a covers project featuring all the wrong artists."
 On Metacritic, the film has a weighted average score of 27 out of 100, based on 19 critics, indicating "generally unfavorable reviews".

-In August 2020, Saldana said she regretted taking on the role.
-Having previously defended the role, Saldana, who identifies as Afro-Latina, said, "I should have never played Nina.
+In August 2020, in the wake of the murder of George Floyd and the height of the Black Lives Matter movement, Saldaña said she regretted taking on the role.
+Having previously defended the role, Saldaña, who identifies as Afro-Latina, said, "I should have never played Nina.
 I should have done everything in my power, with the leverage that I had 10 years ago--a different leverage but it was leverage nonetheless.
 I should have tried everything in my power to cast a Black woman to play an exceptionally perfect Black woman."